eliasmourdi/Ligue1_Predictions/README.md

 - Build a structured and reproducible data preprocessing pipeline
 - Perform feature engineering to extract meaningful insights from raw match data
 - Train and evaluate machine learning models to predict match results
-- Improve the models from model results insights
+- Visualize results and future predictions with an intercative platform

 # How to use this repo?